SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

         OR "dry sanitation"
         OR ("dry pit latrine* with slabs" OR "ventilated pit latrine*" OR "composting toilet*" OR "container based sanitation")
         OR
           (
-        ("safe" OR "safely" OR "safety" OR "basic" OR "equitab*" OR "non-equit*" OR "adequate" OR "access")
+            ("safe" OR "safely" OR "safety" OR "basic" OR "equitab*" OR "non-equit*" OR "adequate" OR "access") NEAR/5 ("toilet*" OR "lavator*" OR "latrine*" OR "water closet*") )
-          NEAR/5
-            ("toilet*" OR "lavator*" OR "latrine*" OR "water closet*") )
         OR
           (
             ("sewage"
             OR
               (
-          ("dispos*" OR "removal" OR "remove*" OR "treat*" OR "containment" OR "emptying" OR "transport" OR "reuse")
-              NEAR/3 ("wastewater" OR "human excret$" OR "faeces" OR "faecal sludge") )
+                ("dispos*" OR "removal" OR "remove*" OR "treat*" OR "containment" OR "emptying" OR "transport" OR "reuse") NEAR/3 ("wastewater" OR "human excret$" OR "faeces" OR "faecal sludge") )
             )
-            NEAR/5
-            ("sanitation" OR "hygiene" OR "WASH")
+            NEAR/5 ("sanitation" OR "hygiene" OR "WASH")
           )
         OR
           (
             ("availab*" OR "access" OR "affordab*" OR "clean" OR "safe" OR "safety" OR "improved" OR "manag*" OR "regulat*" OR "quality" OR "monitor*" OR "potable" OR "uncontaminated" OR "unpolluted" OR "pure" OR "piped" OR "tap*" OR "faucet" OR "running" OR "municipal" OR "borehol*" OR "tubewell*" OR "water provision" OR "household water" OR "domestic water" OR "rainwater"
             OR ("protect*" NEAR/3 ("dug well*" OR "spring*")) OR "packaged" OR "delivered" OR "collect*" OR "fetch*" OR "distribut*" OR ("water" NEAR/3 "kiosk*")
             OR "water security" OR "water insecurity"
             OR "water justice"
             )
-          NEAR/5
-          ("drink*" NEAR/3 "water")
+            NEAR/5 ("drink*" NEAR/3 "water")
           )
         OR "improved drinking water source*" OR "improved water source" OR "safely managed drinking water"

         OR ("water" NEAR/3 ("harvest*" OR "desalinat*"))
-      OR "water use efficiency" OR ("WUE" NEAR/15 "water") OR (("wastewater" OR "waste water" OR "sewage") NEAR/3 ("treatment" OR "recycl*" OR "reuse"))
+        OR "water use efficiency" OR ("WUE" NEAR/15 "water") OR (("wastewater" OR "waste water" OR "sewage") NEAR/3 ("treatment" OR "recycl*" OR "reuse")) )
   )
-    OR "Global WASH strategy" OR "Global WASH cluster" )
+  )
 AND
   ("least developed countr*" OR "least developed nation$" OR "Angola*" OR "Benin" OR "beninese" OR "Burkina Faso" OR "Burkina fasso" OR "burkinese" OR "burkinabe" OR "Burundi*" OR "Central African Republic" OR "Chad"